mtangaro/ELIXIR_MM_IP/README.md

 ### Dependencies

-1. xvfb-run has to be installed on your instance (and on each Worker Node if using a cluster). to run the ETE toolkit: http://etetoolkit.org/docs/latest/tutorial/tutorial_webplugin.html
+1. xvfb-run has to be installed on your instance (and on each Worker Node if using a cluster), to run the ETE toolkit: http://etetoolkit.org/docs/latest/tutorial/tutorial_webplugin.html

 Ubuntu 16.04